 Backup window: The days and times when an incremental or differential backup job can run.

 Full backup window: The days and times when a full backup job can run.

 Disk Caching of Database Log Backups

 If your current log backup schedule is hourly or several times a day, you can use disk caching of log backups to decrease the load on the CommServe computer.
 You can run log backups at a greater frequency, in a scalable way, without adding to the workload of the CommServe computer.
 Log backups continue to work even if the CommServe computer is down for maintenance or if connectivity to the CommServe computer is disrupted.
 With disk caching enabled (Use disk cache for log backups option) the log recovery point objective (RPO) can be set to as low as 5 minutes.

 With disk caching enabled, any interactively submitted job that results in a log backup uses disk caching.
 The job history of these jobs displays an application size of 0 to prevent the size from being counted twice if capacity licensing is enabled.

 Backup windows, which define when backup operations are to be run, do not apply to database log backups using disk caching, because one goal of disk caching is to run disk caching backups as defined in the schedule, regardless of a CommServe computer's maintenance or downtime.

 If you want to enable disk caching of log backups, all clients, except the clients that have the SQL Server agent, must run Indexing Version 2.
 For more information, see Indexing Version 2.

-Disk caching of database log backups is available for the following agents: Informix, Microsoft SQL Server on Windows, Oracle, Oracle RAC, and SAP HANA
+Disk caching of database log backups is available for the following agents: Informix, Microsoft SQL Server on Windows, Oracle, Oracle RAC, SAP HANA, DB2, and DB2 MultiNode